himewel/cartolafc/README.md

 ## Miscellaneous

 The current data warehouse schema used on Hive is presented next.
-It mirrors the trusted layer build on hadoop with external tables (this is the `trusted` schema) to make some ELT to construct the managed tables in the `refined` schema.
+It mirrors the trusted layer build on Hadoop with external tables (this is the `trusted` schema) to make some ELT to construct the managed tables in the `refined` schema.

 <p align="center">
 <img alt="Database schema" src="./docs/schema.png"/>